 CrashAndDive, The Reader

 This place seems cool.
 Although in all likely hood, I'll prolly have all these fabulous ideas for storygames, and get like ten pages, and then get overwhelmed/lose motivation and be a forum attention whore no one wants around.
 Comics are more my style.
 Those I can totally do easy.
 But I figure I might as well try something new.
+Anyway.

 Made my profile pic myself.
 Whatever it is at the moment, it's prolly an oc or bastardized fandom oc mutant thing, where it's only loosely based off something like Undertale or Off.
 Most likely an oc though.
 If you're curious about them for whatever reason, feel free to message me.

 I also have an interactive ask-blog story set up.
 Everything's already planned out, all the story, all the little bits of characterization, and all the worldbuilding from magic to history and mythology to governments.
 As time goes on, a plot will play out, and you can send in asks to find out about things that happened in the past as well.

 I'm a jack of all trades, master of none.

 This takes place a little before the comic I'm making called Alchemy Brothers.
 Hence the name of the story game.
 (There's not much to the comic yet.
 It's really quite pathetic so far.
 I'll link it when there's something decent to it.)

 Anyway, there's some minor fourth wall breakage, skeletons and monsters with magic hats and gloves and science/technology, good vs bad, all that.